Jannah Theme License is not validated, Go to the theme options page to validate the license, You need a single license for each domain name.

 Volcanic Origins and Geography

 Dominica’s geological features result from its volcanic origins, with peaks such as Morne Diablotin and Morne Trois Pitons towering over 4,000 feet.
 Geothermal features like the famous Boiling Lake and numerous hot springs mark this rugged landscape.
-The fertile volcanic soil supports Dominica’s agriculture, particularly in regions like the Layou Valley, which is known for its banana production.
+The fertile volcanic soil supports Dominica’s agriculture, particularly in regions like the Layou Valley, known for its bananas.

 Climate and Terrain Interactions